Connecting and Configuring Ceph RBD Using a Linux Client

 - keyring: [client.rbd_user] key = key_hash ==

-In the directory /etc/ceph/ create the text file ceph.conf with the following content.
+In the directory /etc/ceph/ create a text file ceph.conf with the following content.

 CL1 Data Storage